 • A leader who found ministry to be a vehicle for his great gain, lying and manipulating donors to earn more and more money.

 • A ministry that shamed me into throwing away all my evil music (including Lionel Ritchie and Duran Duran…oh the evil!).

 • A leader who cornered me, threatened me and yelled because I brought up a concern that others saw.
 This led to panic attacks.

 Perhaps you have a story to tell, too.

 I woke up last night at 3 in the morning with this burden I couldn’t shake.
 I sat down and wrote these traits of spiritually abusive ministries and churches.
-This is not an exhaustive list, but it typifies what happens.
+This is not an exhaustive list about spiritual abuse in the church, but it typifies what happens.
 Often, you don’t realize you’re in a situation until your health is damaged, your soul is torn or your outside relationships suffer.
 My heart in sharing this is to simply shed light on unhealthy, manipulative, controlling practices.

 1. Have a distorted view of respect.
 They forget the simple adage that respect is earned, not granted.
 Abusive leaders demand respect without having earned it by good, honest living.

 2. Demand allegiance as proof of the follower’s allegiance to Christ.
 It’s either his/her way or no way.
 And if a follower deviates, he is guilty of deviating from Jesus.

 3. Use exclusive language.
 “We’re the only ministry really following Jesus.”
 “We have all the right theology.”
 Believe their way of doing things, thinking theologically, or handling ministry and church is the only correct way.
 Everyone else is wrong, misguided or stupidly naive.